Need an EPC in Slough?

 Can You Evict A Tenant Without An EPC?

-If the tenancy started or was renewed after 1 October 2015, a landlord cannot evict with a section 21 notice (no fault eviction) if they have not given the tenant an Energy Performance Certficate.
-If the EPC is subsequently obtained, a period of 8 weeks has to pass before applying for a section 21 notice.
+If the tenancy started or was renewed after 1 October 2015, a landlord cannot evict with a section 21 notice (no fault eviction) if they have not provided the tenant with an Energy Performance Certficate.
+If an EPC is subsequently obtained, a period of 8 weeks would need to pass before applying for a section 21 notice.

-Landlords are always advised to get correct legal advice to ensure that all records is given to the courts correctly.
+Landlords are always advised to get correct legal advice to ensure that all records is presented to the courts correctly.

 Yes a property can be marketed without an EPC subject to one having been requested to be carried out within 7 days.
-If after making all realistic efforts one cannot be done within that period, then a further 21 days is permitted to acquire one.
+If after making all realistic efforts one can not be obtained within that period, then a further 21 days is permitted to acquire one.

 Is It A Legal Requirement For An EPC When Renting?